fanifrancs/fanifrancs/README.md

 ## 👋 Hello World
 - I love coding using JavaScript.
 - 🌱 I’m currently learning : )
-- I enjoy sharing my knowledge and experience.
+- I like sharing my knowledge and experience.
+- I create tech content on [Instagram](https://instagram.com/fanifrancs).
 - My content predominantly revolves around my interests.
+- I'm deeply interested in tech, innovation, and video games.
-- 💞️ I’m looking to collaborate on projects that will solve real-world problems and enhance my programming skills
+- 💞️ I’m looking to collaborate on projects that will solve real-world problems and enhance my programming skills.
 - I'm confident that I can make a positive impact in the field of technology.
-- I'm deeply interested in tech, innovation, and video games.
 - 📫 How to reach me: [Mail](mailto:fanikufran6@gmail.com), [Instagram](https://instagram.com/fanifrancs), [X](https://twitter.com/fanifrancs)

 ## ⚒ My Stack